Northwich Victoria F.C.: Early history and amalgamation

-The generally accepted year for the original bois Victoria Football Club's founding is 1874 by Charles James Hughes and James Heyworth.
+The generally accepted year for the original Northwich Victoria Football Club's founding is 1874 by Charles James Hughes and James Heyworth.
 However, according to club historian Ken Edwards' book A Team for All Seasons, the organisation itself could have been in existence earlier in the 1870s.
 Northwich played their first challenge matches in the 1874 season and originally accepted both association football and rugby rules.
 This was shown in 1876 when they contested an away match under Rugby rules at Farnworth and Appleton F.C. (now known as Widnes Vikings) and then at home under association rules, winning both games.
 The first time the club entered an organised competition was the 1877 Welsh Cup, which at the time was open to Welsh teams as well as English teams situated close to the border.
 Its best achievement in the competition was in the 1881–82 and 1888–89 seasons, when the club reached the final, losing to Druids and Bangor respectively.
 When they reached the final in 1882, they were the first English club to do so.
 In 1880, the club entered the inaugural competition for the new Cheshire Football Association Challenge Cup (Cheshire Senior Cup) and became the first winners of the cup with a victory over Hartford St. John's.
 They went on to win the cup for the next five seasons, defeating in the finals: Birkenhead (1881), Northwich Novelty (1882), Crewe Alexandra (1883 and 1884), and Davenham (1885).

 In 1890, the club became a founding member of the second incarnation of The Combination, Northwich's first league.
 In their second season in the league they finished as runners-up.
 On Monday 17 February 1890, the original club would cease to exist by the end of that season after a vote was passed at the Crown and Anchor Hotel, Northwich, to amalgamate with nearby Hartford and Davenham United; that club had also been formed by the amalgamation of Hartford St. John's (founded in 1876) and Davenham (founded in 1879).
 It was agreed at the meeting that the new club would use the name Northwich Victoria, however the original club was declared defunct, and the Cheshire Challenge Cup which had been given to the club, was now given to the Brunner Public Library in the town.